nestjs/docs.nestjs.com/content/microservices/grpc.md

 ### gRPC

-The [gRPC](https://github.com/grpc/grpc-node) is a high-performance, open-source universal RPC framework.
+[gRPC](https://github.com/grpc/grpc-node) is a modern open source high performance RPC framework that can run in any environment.
+It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication

 #### Installation

-Before we start, we have to install required package:
+To start building gRPC-based microservices, first install the required packages:

 ```bash
 $ npm i --save grpc @grpc/proto-loader